kubeflow/community/security/README.md

 ## Security Audit

-Kubeflow participate in 3rd party security audit.
+Kubeflow participates in 3rd party security audits.
 You can find the audit results here:

 - TODO (andreyvelich): Add document once it is published.